 Plant population: The data of initial and final plant population (m-2) is presented in Table No. 1.
 The data revealed that there was no significant effect of different irrigation levels and nutrient management practices on initial plant population taken at 20 DAS and final plant population at harvest during the both years of study as well as pooled basis in mustard crop.
 The interaction effect of irrigation levels and nutrient management practices on initial and final plant population does not show any significant difference.

-Plant Height (cm): The data on plant height recorded at 30, 60, 90 DAS and at harvest stage of both the year during the investigation.
-The crop growth has been presented in Table No. 2. clearly recorded that the plant height increases consistently from 30th days to harvest stage under different irrigation levels and nutrient management practices during both the year.
+Plant Height (cm): The data on plant height were recorded at 30, 60, 90 DAS and at the harvest stage of both year during the investigation.
+The crop growth has been presented in Table No. 2.
+Clearly recorded that the plant height increases consistently from 30th days to harvest stage under different irrigation levels and nutrient management practices during both the year.
 However, the rate of plant height was differed with different treatment.
 At 30 DAS during both the year and pooled basis under the irrigation and nutrient management practices did not significantly affect the height of plant.

-The pooled analysis data on plant height of 60, 90 DAS and at harvest indicate that irrigation levels I3 (Two irrigation at pre-flowering and siliqua development) was recorded maximum plant height at 60, 90 DAS and at harvest.
-(98.08, 138.78 and 185.60 cm) respectively.
+The pooled analysis data on plant height of 60, 90 DAS and at harvest indicate that irrigation levels I3 (Two irrigation at pre-flowering and siliqua development) was recorded maximum plant height at 60, 90 DAS and at harvest (98.08, 138.78 and 185.60 cm) respectively.
 Which was significantly superior rest of treatment and lowest plant height at 60, 90 DAS and at harvest was recorded (77.45, 109.67 and 145.96 cm) with control I1.
 Also reported the similar results Singh et al., (2002).

 The plant height similarly influenced by different nutrient management practices at 60, 90 DAS and at harvest stage also the maximum plant height was recorded (98.43, 138.97 and 185.70 cm) respectively under the treatment T5 (RDF + foliar application of sulphur @ 2% + foliar application of boron @ 0.2% + foliar application of nano phosphorus @ 0.5% at 30 DAS and 45 DAS).which was at par with T4 (RDF+ foliar application of sulphur @ 2% + foliar application of boron @ 0.2% at 30 DAS and 45 DAS).
 An a significant higher T2 (RDF+ foliar application of sulphur @ 2% at 30 DAS and 45 DAS), T3 (RDF+ foliar application of boron @ 0.2% at 30 DAS and 45 DAS) and T1 (RDF (120:60:40 NPK).
 However, the lowest plant height was recorded under the treatment T1 (RDF 120:60:40).
 Also reported the similar results Tigga et al., (2004).